The Fate of the Sun

 The visible solar atmosphere consists of three regions: the photosphere, the chromosphere, and the solar corona.
 Most of the visible (white) light comes from the photosphere, this is the part of the Sun...more

 To understand how our Sun works, it helps to imagine that the inside of the Sun is made up of different layers, one inside the other.
-The core, or the center of the Sun, is the region where the energy...more
+The center of the Sun is called the core.
+It is the region where the...more

-Scientists at the High Altitude Observatory (HAO) try to understand the changes we see in the Sun over time.
-They also study how these changes affect the atmosphere of the Earth.
-There are four main areas...more
+Scientists at the High Altitude Observatory (HAO) try to learn about the changes we see in the Sun over time.
+They also study how it affects the atmosphere of the Earth.
+There are four main areas of study...more

-Energy from the Sun affects many things on Earth.
+The Sun affects many things on Earth.
 One of the main things the Sun does is warm our planet, including the atmosphere.
-This energy drives much of our weather.
-The solar cycle, the rise and...more
+This energy drives much of Earth's weather.
+The solar cycle is the rise and fall...more

 In the basic Hydrogen fusion cycle, four Hydrogen nuclei come together to make a Helium nucleus.
 This is the simple version of the story.
 There are actually electrons, neutrinos and photons involved in...more